 But it’s more than just the natural beauty that gets under your skin, it’s the people too.
 And the food.
 And the history.

 Ok, we’ll admit we’re slightly hooked on Japan… even if we’ve had to look on from afar for a little while now.
-But the tide has turned, and if we play our cards right, we could all be jetting off to Japan in the very near future.
+But now the tide has turned, we could all be jetting off to Japan in the very near future.
 Our bags are packed in anticipation.

 Want to know where we’ll be ticking off first?